spacetelescope/jwst/docs/jwst/ami_analyze/description.rst

 7) ``SOLNS``: table of fringe coefficients

-The output file name syntax is exposure-based, using the input file name as the root, with the addition of the association candidate ID and the "_ami", "_amimulti", or "amilg" product type suffix, e.g.
+The output file name syntax is exposure-based, using the input file name as the root, with the addition of the association candidate ID and the "_ami-oi", "_amimulti-oi", or "amilg" product type suffix, e.g.
 "jw87600027001_02101_00002_nis_a3001_ami-oi.fits."

 Reference Files